 Learn how to take a proactive approach to including security in communications before, during, and after the test experience; analyze current communications (e.g., handbooks, candidate agreements) for security language; and present examples.
 The presentation will take an in-depth look at the steps to achieve these objectives by exam vendors and sponsors.

-This webcast will outline the key considerations for programs that are thinking about implementing remote proctoring.
-By the end of the session, attendees should be armed with sufficient insight into the benefits, drawbacks, and challenges of remote proctoring to determine if it is worth further consideration for their testing program and, if so, how to move forward.
+This on-demand webinar outlines the key considerations for programs that are thinking about implementing remote proctoring.
+Leave armed with sufficient insight into the benefits, drawbacks, and challenges of remote proctoring to determine if it is worth further consideration.

 A digital copy of the ICE Handbook, a step-by-step guide to designing and implementing effective professional certification examinations was written by recognized experts with applied knowledge of practical experience.